spryker/spryker-docs/docs/scos/user/features/202200.0/configurable-product-feature-overview.md

 ### How Spryker interacts with a product configurator

 A Spryker shop interacts with product configurators using parameters.
-When a customer is redirected from a Spryker shop to a configurator page, the shop passes the parameters related to the customer and the product.
-When a customer is redirected back to the shop, the configurator passes the updated parameters back.
+When a customer is redirected from a Spryker shop to a configurator page, the shop passes the parameters related to the customer and product.
+When the customer is redirected back to the shop, the configurator passes the updated parameters back.

 The behavior of the configurator is based on the parameters passed by a shop.
 For example, a shop passes the `store_name` parameter.
 If a customer is redirected from a US store, the language of the configurator is English.
 Also, the shop passes the URL of the page the customer is redirected from.
 After the customer saves the configuration, the configurator uses this URL to redirect them back to the same page.